dimitrismistriotis/dimitrismistriotis.github.io/_posts/2016-01-17-why_i_will_never.md

 The other element that has been discussed elsewhere here is that the higher echelons of management should not feel the need to provide transparency or rationale to the lower ones.
 "Jessica is the employee of the month because I said so".
-The plebs job is to obey, in that case they should cheer and clap their hands, not challenge the decission nor tell me what to do.
-I think these requests are the cardinal sin for such environmnents: the pleb is rising to the level of the boss: "tell me how to make decisions" and also claiming that they have a saying in how these are made "Why Jessica not me?".
+The plebs job is to obey, in that case they should cheer and clap their hands, not challenge the decision nor tell me what to do.
+I think these requests are the cardinal sin for such environments: the pleb is rising to the level of the boss: "tell me how to make decisions" and also claiming that they have a saying in how these are made "Why Jessica not me?".
 Our foreign friends question felt like insulting too many taboos at once.

-The las thing is that the people that tend to get upraised/promoted without any justification are usually locals or chronies of the boss, something that shouldn't be a surprise really.
-This might instill a self fulfilling prophecy to the rest of the employees: The man will never award me because I am a foreigner/minority/whatever so they will not work more/better etc so once this kicks off the person doing this will not be eliigible for promotion/appraisal anyway.
+The las thing is that the people that tend to get upraised/promoted without any justification are usually locals or cronies of the boss, something that shouldn't be a surprise really.
+This might instil a self fulfilling prophecy to the rest of the employees: The man will never award me because I am a foreigner/minority/whatever so they will not work more/better etc so once this kicks off the person doing this will not be eligible for promotion/appraisal anyway.